-Vast, imposing, spectacular Monemvasia (mo-nem-vah-see-ah) is the Greek equivalent to France’s Mont Saint Michel.
-This perfect fortress is an iceberglike slab of rock moored off the coast, with sheer cliffs rising hundreds of feet from the sea, and a single highly defendable causeway.
+Vast, imposing, spectacular Monemvasia (mo-nem-vah-see-ah or mo-nem-vah-see-ah) is the Greek equivalent to France’s Mont St-Michel.
+This perfect fortress is an iceberg-like slab of rock moored off the coast, with sheer cliffs rising hundreds of metres from the sea, and a single, highly defendable causeway.

 These days Monemvasia incorporates both the rock, whose medieval village is enclosed within the walls of the rock’s kastro, plus the modern mainland village of Gefyra just across the causeway.
 In summer, both places brim with visitors.
 Fortunately, the extraordinary visual impact of the medieval village in particular – and the delights of exploring it – override the effects of mass tourism.
 The staunch communist poet Yiannis Ritsos was born here and only seven people are permanent residents.